-He advises employer/developer clients, contractors, sub-contractors and consultants and finds that acting for all kinds of entities gives him a thorough knowledge of the arguments and tactics used which helps to resolve matters efficiently and quickly.
-He is a problem-solver and takes great satisfaction from being able to keep projects on track if appointed early enough in the process.
+Paul advises employer/developer clients, contractors, sub-contractors and consultants and finds that acting for all kinds of entities gives him a thorough knowledge of the arguments and tactics used which helps to resolve matters efficiently and quickly.

 He helps clients at any stage of a project, giving informal ‘behind the scenes’ advice, assisting in negotiations, mediation and other forms of Alternative Dispute Resolution through to formal adjudication, arbitration proceedings and proceedings in the Technology and Construction Court.